-Dear [sub_first_nm][sub_last_nm],
+Dear Parent or Guardian of [sub first nm][sub last nm],

-Brightline, a virtual behavioral health provider, is writing to inform you about a data security incident that affected some of your personal information.
-You are covered under a group health plan offered through Trinity health Welfare Benefit Plan and serviced by Aetna, which includes the offering of Brightline as an in-network provider.
-Your information was affected even if you have never used Brightline's services because this incident affected eligibility information shared with Brightline for administrative purposes.
+Brightline, a virtual behavioral health provider, is writing to inform you about a data security incident that affected some of your minor's personal information.
+Your minor is covered under a group health plan offered through Trinity health Welfare Benefit Plan and serviced by Aetna, which includes the offering of Brightline as an in-network provider.
+Your minor's information was affected even if your minor has never used Brightline's services because this incident affected eligibility information shared with Brightline for administrative purposes.